your ultimate smoke detectors GUIDE

 This is potentially a fatal situation if the fire breaks out in the night when everyone is sleeping.

-A BATTERY POWERED SMOKE ALARM IS GENERALLY PREFERRED OVER A WIRED ONE
+A BATTERY POWERED smoke detector IS GENERALLY PREFERRED OVER A WIRED ONE

 Ease of physical alarm installation and replacement.

-In consideration of the above, a battery powered smoke alarm is generally preferred over a wired one.
+In consideration of the above, a battery powered smoke detector is generally preferred over a wired one.

-Does a smoke alarm ever need to be replaced?
+Does a smoke detector ever need to be replaced?

 A definite yes!
 It should be replaced when either scenario happens:

-- In the unfortunate event of a fire, regardless of how little damage caused by fire, the smoke alarm should be replaced with a new set.
+- In the unfortunate event of a fire, regardless of how little damage caused by fire, the smoke detector should be replaced with a new set.

 - 10 years after manufacturing date.
-The smoke alarm should come with a “date of replacement” or equivalent, usually at the underside of the smoke alarm itself.
+The smoke detector should come with a “date of replacement” or equivalent, usually at the underside of the smoke detector itself.

 It is not advisable to continue using the alarm if any of the above scenarios is triggered.

-I see some of the smoke alarms have certification labels beyond EN 14604, UL 217 and AS 3786.
+I see some of the smoke detectors have certification labels beyond EN 14604, UL 217 and AS 3786.
 Are these certified as well?

 VDS 3131 HIGHER THAN EN14604